 “Lou!”
 Ace’s voice is desperate.
 Bang!
 Bang!
 He’s slamming himself against the hatch.
 That catches the monster’s attention, if just for a moment.
-But it’s all I need.
-I raise my mangled arm, and hack.
+But that’s all I need.
+I raise my mangled arm and hack.
 The knife sinks into flesh, again and again.
-It writhes at my onslaught, flailing, biting me.
+It writhes at my onslaught, flailing and biting.
 But I won’t stop.
 Hell, I’m not dying here.

 And then it stops.

 My uninjured arm clamps down on my shoulder light.
 Even with my frantic breathing, which I can’t seem to calm, the light is steady enough to see.
 The creature that attacked me is wearing a jumper, a jumper I’m all too familiar with.
 It’s not a space monster at all.
 Well, it is.
 But it’s not a beast.
 It’s a zombie.

 A laugh escapes through my lips, but when I try to suck in another breath, I wheeze.
 My chest is killing me.
 The injury has dissolved from stinging to agony.
 Bang!
 Bang!
 It takes me a minute to remember what that noise is.
 Right, Ace.

 “Ace,” I gasp out, dropping to my knees.
 I have enough air trapped in my helmet to breath, the back-up mechanism worked well.
 Really, I’m just losing too much blood.
 I’m tired of having my meals with death today.
 He’s a coffee addict, and I’m more of an alcoholic.
 We really don’t mesh well.
 I crawl my way to the door, heaving.

 “Lou?
 Please tell me you’re alive.”
 The banging stops as Ace sighs out.